 The fabric used is made from 600D ripstop polyester.
 Polyester is naturally water-resistant and when is made in a thick weave like 600D, is incredibly durable too.
 Not only will the polyester last but it’ll also keep you warm and comfortable.

 Setting up the Helinox Lite is pretty simple although confusing on your first try.
 Once you’ve figured it out, it’ll be up in no time.
-Once set up, the camping cot is super comfy and will give you a lovely night’s rest.
+Once set up, this lightweight camping cot is super comfy and will give you a lovely night’s rest.

 The only downside is that it’s a little narrow and if you’re a side sleeper you may bang your knees on the frame a bit.
 Otherwise, it’s an awesome backpacking camping cot.

 From the world of ultralight backpacking to the TETON Sports Outfitter XXL Camping Cot which is made for car camping.
-This camping cot is made for anyone who likes a lot of space when they sleep, and the generous dimensions mean you can move around a lot in the night.
+This XXL camping cot is made for anyone who likes a lot of space when they sleep, and the generous dimensions mean you can move around a lot at night.

-The frame is made from aluminum, that while being light is also strong and corrosion-resistant.
-The materials used for the bed is a 600D polyester canvas blend, also exceptionally durable and will last a long time.
+The aluminum frame is light, strong and corrosion-resistant.
+The materials used for the bed are a 600D polyester canvas blend, also exceptionally durable and will last a long time.

-Due to the large dimensions and the fact this cot can hold 600lbs, it is heavy, weighing 26 lbs.
-There is no way this camping cot is made for backpacking but it will add a little luxury to any car camping trip.
+Due to the large dimensions and the fact the Teton Sports Outfitter XXL cot can hold 600lbs, it is heavy, weighing 26 lbs.
+There is no way this folding camping cot is made for backpacking but it will add a little luxury to any car camping trip.

-Overall it’s a great camping cot for car camping, giving you a lot of space and comfort for a pretty good price.
-Plus it comes with a lifetime warranty.
+Overall it’s a great folding camping cot for car camping, giving you a lot of space and comfort for a pretty good price.
+Plus it comes with both a carrying bag and a lifetime warranty.

-Once you have slotted the cot together you’ll notice how spacious it is.
+Once you have slotted the Byer of Maine cot together you’ll notice how spacious it is.
 There is a lot of room and it’s ideal for anyone who likes to move in their sleep.
 The structure is also pretty strong and supports up to 375 lbs in weight.

-Overall an awesome camping cot with great style.
-If you’re car camping and want something a little sleeker, then this is a good choice.
+Overall an awesome camp cot with great style.
+If you’re on a car camping trip and want something a little sleeker, then this is a good choice.

 The Tough Outdoors Camping Cot takes things to another level in terms of storage options.
 It comes with an organizer that hangs from the cot to give you 7 pockets to put your things in.
 This is such a great idea, and you’ll have a little spot for your toothbrush torch, water bottle, and anything else you want to keep close.

-The frame is made from aluminum with steel legs, making the cot strong and druable.
+The frame is made from aluminum with steel legs, making the cot strong and durable.
 The material used is 660 D oxford canvas, again tough and durable.